 Piscola – The simplest and most universal of cocktails, this is pisco mixed with Coca-Cola.
 You will see this drink option at Chilean house parties or carretes.

-Chilcano – A basic chilcano is pisco, fresh lemon juice, and ginger ale.
-The result is a balanced sweet-and-sour flavour that packs a punch.
+Chilcano – A basic chilcano is Pisco, fresh lemon juice and ginger ale.
+The result is a balanced sweet-and-sour flavor that packs a punch.

-Piston – A straightforward, mature cocktail, the piston is pisco and tonic garnished with a lemon slice.
+Piston – A straightforward, mature cocktail, the piston is Pisco and tonic garnished with a lemon slice.
 This drink is refreshing and clean, perfect for summertime barbecues.
-Try it at Chipe Libre in the hip Bellas Artes neighbourhood.
+Try it at Chipe Libre in the hip Bellas Artes neighborhood.

-Pisco Sour – Perhaps the most famous pisco drink around the world, this cocktail is where Peru and Chile diverge.
-A Peruvian pisco sour is lime juice, simple syrup, and egg white.
-Ingredients are shaken until smooth and frothy, served in a tumbler glass with a dash of Angostura bitters.
-The Chilean pisco sour omits the egg white and bitters, uses lemon juice or a lemon-lime mixture, and is served in a champagne flute for a drink with a tart, fresh taste.
+Pisco Sour – Perhaps the most famous Pisco drink around the world, this cocktail is where Peru and Chile diverge.
+A Peruvian Pisco Sour is lime juice, simple syrup and egg white.
+Ingredients are shaken until smooth and frothy and served in a tumbler glass with a dash of Angostura bitters.
+The Chilean Pisco Sour omits the egg white and bitters, uses lemon juice or a lemon-lime mixture and is served in a champagne flute for a drink with a tart, fresh taste.
 Try a great one at Hotel Foresta bar near Cerro Santa Lucia.

 Cola de Mono – Literally translated as “monkey’s tail” this is a drink served in Chilean homes around the holidays.
 Pilar’s Chilean Food & Garden describes it as coffee eggnog made with Pisco, which is spot on.